webcrawls/Quantum/README.md

 _NOTE: Read the [wiki](../../wiki) for an introduction to Quantum's features and the API._

-Here's a break down of Quantum's main selling points.
+Here's a break down of Quantum's main selling points:

 - [x] **Supports 1.16+**

 ## Credits

-Thanks to Kyori for the adventure text library.
+Thanks to [Kyori](https://github.com/KyoriPowered) for the adventure text library.

-Thanks to Incendo for the cloud commands library.
+Thanks to [Incendo](https://github.com/Incendo) for the cloud commands library.

-Thanks to Paper for existing.
+Thanks to [Paper](https://papermc.io) for existing.